 Delaware and New Jersey off, running and booking wagers

-Because Delaware already had some sports betting systems in place for its NFL parlay betting — which was “grandfathered,” or allowed to continue, under PASPA) — it didn’t waste any time racing to become the first post-PASPA state to allow full-fledged legal sports betting.
+Because Delaware already had some sports betting systems in place for its NFL parlay betting — which was “grandfathered,” or allowed to continue, under PASPA — it didn’t waste any time racing to become the first post-PASPA state to allow full-fledged legal sports betting.
 State lottery director Vernon Kirk said the state didn’t need new regulations, rather it just needed to dust off existing technology and re-train employees for a full menu of sports betting offered in partnership with Scientific Games and William Hill.

 “New Jersey’s spirit and determination prevailed,” Murphy said, prior to stepping to the ticket window to make the first two wagers.
 “I’ll be betting $20 on Germany to win the World Cup and $20 on the Devils to win the next Stanley Cup.”

-Of course France won the World Cup in 2018 and the St. Louis Blues won the next Stanley Cup, but never mind that.
+Of course, France won the World Cup in 2018 and the St. Louis Blues won the next Stanley Cup, but never mind that.
 On the same day, NBA legend “Dr. J” Julius Erving placed the first wager at the Borgata half an hour after Murphy’s bet.
-Dr. J. bet $5 on the Philadelphia Eagles at 8-1 to repeat as Super Bowl Champions in Feb.
-2019 (another Patriots title).
+Dr. J. bet $5 on the Philadelphia Eagles at 8-1 to repeat as Super Bowl Champions in February 2019 (another Patriots title).

-From this point, more retail or brick-and-mortar sportsbooks opened across New Jersey, including the FanDuel Sportsbook at the Meadowlands, which has proven the most popular spot to bet both in person and online — certainly helped by its proximity to New York State and New York City.
+From that point, more retail or brick-and-mortar sportsbooks opened across New Jersey, including the FanDuel Sportsbook at the Meadowlands, which has proven the most popular spot to bet both in person and online — certainly helped by its proximity to New York State and New York City.

-DraftKings Sportsbook did come online first — officially on August 6, 2018, with a platform powered by Kambi.
+DraftKings Sportsbook did come online first — officially on Aug.
+6, 2018, with a platform powered by Kambi.
 And it proved quite popular, thanks to a large existing database of users through its daily fantasy sports.